Guy and Margaret Fleming House

-The Guy and Margaret Fleming House, also known as Torrey Pines Reserve Ranger Residence, is a historic house in the Torrey Pines State Reserve, California.
+The Guy and Margaret Fleming House, also known as Torrey Pines Reserve Ranger Residence, is a historic house in Torrey Pines State Natural Reserve.
 It was added to the National Register of Historic Places in June 1998.

 Guy Fleming was a naturalist and the park custodian of Torrey Pines Reserve.
-He served as a guide during the Panama-California Exposition of 1915-16 and was noted for his conservation efforts throughout California, in particular his work founding the Anza Desert, Cuyamaca, and Palomar State Parks.
+He served as a guide during the Panama–California Exposition of 1915-16 and was noted for his conservation efforts throughout California, in particular his work founding the Anza Desert, Cuyamaca, and Palomar State Parks.

 Margaret Eddy Fleming (1888-1977) was a landscape artist and naturalist.
 The Margaret Fleming Nature Trail in the Torrey Pines Reserve Extension Area was named in her honor.

 The two-story wood-framed home was built in 1927 by Fleming and his father in the Pueblo Revival style.